bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/AutochangerSupport.rst

        unload -- unloads the device (returns cassette to its slot). list   -- returns one line for each cassette in the autochanger in the format <slot>:<barcode>.
 Where
-                 the {\bf slot} is the non-zero integer representing the slot number, and {\bf barcode} is the barcode associated with the cassette if it exists and if you autoloader supports barcodes.
+                 the :strong:`slot` is the non-zero integer representing the slot number, and :strong:`barcode` is the barcode associated with the cassette if it exists and if you autoloader supports barcodes.
 Otherwise the barcode
                  field is blank.